bsinou/vitrnx/README.md

 # Vitrn X

-Simple front end client that provides a basic web site and a blog
+Simple front end client that provides a basic website and a blog.